 She asked other mothers how they handled the first few years of work after putting to bed and the tales they shared were heart-breaking.
 Many women knew the benefits of exclusive breastfeeding but had no choice but to drop their babies in crèches or with strangers.
 “We all have to choose one.
-You can’t eat your cake and have it obviously.”
-Martha added, a wry expression on her face.
+You can’t eat your cake and have it obviously.” one mother said with a wistful expression

-But Desola would not be deterred.
+However, Desola would not be deterred.
 She wanted the best of both worlds.
-‘There has to be a way.’ she thought.
+‘There has to be a way,’ she thought.

 After some research, she decided to speak to Mr. Rickshaw, the short, round man with a bald ring on his head.
 He was the head of the Human Resource Department and had earned the nickname ‘Stout’ for his uncanny similarity to a stout bottle.